Minions Paradise

-Minions Paradise was a mobile game based on characters appearing in the animated family comedy film franchise Despicable Me.
+Minions Paradise was a mobile game focused on characters appearing in the animated family comedy film franchise Despicable Me and based on the spin-off film Minions (2015).
 The game was developed by Electronic Arts in partnership with Illumination and Universal Partnerships & Licensing.
 It was given a soft launch on April 21, 2015 and was later given an official release on October 13 of the same year worldwide on Android and iOS.

 The game was shut down on May 22, 2017 and removed from the store (for non-players); players could continue playing the game until the shutdown, but in-app purchases were disabled.
 After that the game servers went permanently offline, becoming unplayable.

 Synopsis

 The game follows the Minions as they go on vacation on a cruise ship.
 Things quickly go wrong after some of Phil's antics result in the ship sinking, leaving the Minions in the water and him on a deserted island.
 This causes them to get angry at him so he must try to make it up to them by turning the island into a perfect vacation spot.